Search portal newspaper cuttings

 Which newspaper titles have been and are being evaluated?

-The following daily and weekly newspapers are currently being evaluated: Aargauer Zeitung, Basler Zeitung, Bilanz, Blick, Der Bund, BZ Basel, Finanz und Wirtschaft, Handelszeitung, Luzerner Zeitung, Neue Zürcher Zeitung, NZZ am Sonntag, Republik, St. Galler Tagblatt, Sonntagszeitung, Die Südostschweiz, Tages-Anzeiger, Le Temps, Tribune de Genève, Die Wochenzeitung.
+Since 2012, the SWA documentation team has been evaluating the following daily and weekly newspapers: Aargauer Zeitung, Agéfi (until 2020), Basler Zeitung, Blick, Der Bund, BZ Basel, Finanz und Wirtschaft, Handelszeitung, Luzerner Zeitung, Neue Zürcher Zeitung, NZZ am Sonntag (systematically since 2020), St. Galler Tagblatt, Sonntagszeitung (since 2020), Die Südostschweiz, Tages-Anzeiger, Le Temps, Tribune de Genève (systematically since 2021), Die Wochenzeitung und Bilanz.
+Republik was added in 2018.

 How is the collection structured and indexed?